What Is URGENT CARE CLINIC?

-This type of walk-in clinic is geared towards treating acute health care needs and minor medical emergencies.
+Urgent Care clinic is geared towards treating acute health care needs and minor medical emergencies.
 This means you can be treated right away with stitches for a cut, splinting for a fracture, removal of a splinter, or draining an abscess.
-In contrast, your primary care doctor sees you regularly to prevent illness and take care of chronic health problems, such as diabetes and high blood pressure.
+A primary care doctor sees you regularly to prevent illness and take care of chronic health problems, such as diabetes and high blood pressure.
 Urgent Care can also fill in and treat you for these illnesses or care for you when you don't have a doctor or can’t get an appointment in time to see your regular doctor.
 At our clinic, we offer both acute & primary care.

 How is Urgent Care different from the ER?